Han8931/han8931.github.io/public/20250517_pathlib/index.md

----
-weight: 1
-title: "Rediscovering Python's Pathlib"
-date: 2025-05-17
-draft: false
-author: Han
-description: "Pathlib tutorial"
-tags: ["python", "pathlib", "path"]
-categories: ["python", "programming"]
----
+# Rediscovering Python's Pathlib

-## From Type Hint to Power Tool: Rediscovering Python's `Pathlib`
+## From Type Hint to Power Tool:  Python's `Pathlib`

 For a long time, I used `Path` from Python's `pathlib` module purely as a **type hint** - a way to make function signatures look more modern and semantically clear.
 Like this: